GSD League - Working BranchRules

 B1.
 Each GSDL-WDG Branch Club shall appoint at least one Club Trainer to be responsible for the training activities conducted by that GSDL-WDG Branch Club.
 Each individual GSDL-WDG Branch Club may determine how to make such appointment.
 Final approval will be a matter for the GSDL-WDG Committee and they may require any person to satisfy them that he/she is sufficiently responsible to oversee protection training.

 B2.
 Before dogs are allowed to participate or train in any aspect of the Sport, they must be of good physical fitness and free from infectious diseases.
-Dogs must be approved by the relevant Club Trainer as being suitable for the sport.
+Dogs must be approved by the relevant Club Trainer as being of suitable temperament for the sport.

 B3.
 Only fully paid-up GSDL-WDG Members are entitled to train their dog(s) at GSDL-WDG Branch Clubs.